LonelyRun/Shinsi2/README.md

 ### XCode

-Support
 Clone the project, run `pod install`.
-Use XCode build to your device.
+Use XCode building to your device.

 ### Cydia Impactor

-Download ipa from release.
+Download ipa from [release](https://github.com/powhu/Shinsi2/releases).
 Use Cydia Impactor to reassign ipa.
 You can google "Cydia Impactor" for more information.

-### Support
+## Support

 You can ask me questions in English/Chinese/Japanese.